 A direct relationship exists between immobile joints and escalated wear.
 A study which used animals as subjects recorded an increase in scar tissue around areas of immobility in the spine.
 The scar tissue created adhesions that reduced mobility even further.
 The deterioration eventually reached a period of time when bony changes began to take form.
 The onset of irreversible damage due to immobility occurred in as little as four to eight weeks.
 Appropriate assessment and regular movement proved critical to avoiding the degenerative process.

-Chiropractic adjustments help reduce degeneration by creating motion in fixated bones of the spine (called subluxations).
+Chiropractic adjustments help reduce degeneration and improve mobility by creating motion in fixated bones of the spine (called subluxations).
 Regular adjustments and movement in these subluxations re-establish mobility and gently breaking up adhesions.
 Every individual maintains a unique threshold for adhesion formation and permanent degenerative change.
 The study highlights the need for regular assessment of spinal joints to address any fixated vertebra.

 Subluxations and immobility in the spine lasting longer than four to eight weeks run a higher risk of permanent degenerative change.
 Implementing a health care plan that involves regular Chiropractic adjustments ensure the long-term health of the spine and body.
 Waiting for pain and discomfort to form in joints tends to signal advanced stages which cannot be fully restored.
 Chiropractors recommend proactive care of the spine and nervous system to ensure long term health, mobility, and quality of life for the whole family.